abmohiz01/PDF_Image_Text_Extractor/README.md

 # Foreclosure Records Scraper

 This tool is designed to automate the process of searching and retrieving foreclosure records from a specific website.
 It utilizes Selenium WebDriver for browser automation, utilities to handle PDF downloads, and OCR utilities to extract specific information from downloaded documents.
+For PDFs reference you can check initial docs folder in which the PDFs file are present.

 ## Project Structure: